 Achilles tendinopathy is a condition where pain and stiffness is experienced at the site of the Achilles tendon.

 There are two main types of Achilles tendinopathy.
-Tendinopathy in the middle of the Achilles tendon is called mid-portion Achilles tendinopathy, and the other is insertional tendinopathy where the Achilles tendon inserts into the ankle bone (calcaneus).
+Tendinopathy in the middle of the Achilles tendon and also tendinopathy where the Achilles tendon inserts into the ankle bone (calcaneus).

 People usually report that symptoms gradually increase over time leading to an increase in pain and stiffness in the Achilles, particularly in the morning.

-Pain usually settles during training or activity only to return while resting afterwards, or most commonly the next morning.
+Pain usually settles during training or activity only to return while resting afterwards or the next morning.

 This increase in symptoms usually coincides with an increase in training load, from either increasing the amount of work done by an individual or by altering factors such as surface or shoe wear to increase relative load on the body.